All Episodes

 How about that?

-Trita, you and Kurt Mills and that crowd are just a bunch of Coke, brother-sponsored libertarians, open borders, want to retreat, isolationist, defeatist.
+Trita, you know, you and Kurt Mills in that crowd are just a bunch of Coke brother-sponsored libertarians, open borders, want to retreat, isolationists, defeatists.

-The greatest generation gave us the power the platform for pax americana and now you're putting your tail between your legs and retreating back to uh to be basically an isolationist future of what the dark forces of the world will then surround America, encapsulate America and eventually destroy America.
+The greatest generation gave us the platform for Pax Americana, and now you're putting your tail between your legs and retreating back to basically isolationist future of what the dark forces of the world will then surround America, encapsulate America, and eventually destroy America.

-I think this whole thing about isolationism is just a red hearing.
+I think this whole thing about isolationism is just ready hearing.

-At the end of the day, those who are favoring realism and restraint actually want to have interaction with the whole world, trade with everyone, have decent relations with everyone.
+At the end of the day, those who are favoring realism and restraint actually want to have interaction with the entire world, trade with everyone, have decent relations with everyone.

 It's just that we don't want to bomb everyone.